Rogue Trip: Vacation 2012: Development and release

-Reception and legacy
+Reception

 The game received favorable reviews according to the review aggregation website GameRankings.
 Reviewers extensively compared and contrasted the game with SingleTrac's previous efforts Twisted Metal and Twisted Metal 2, as well as two other 1998 vehicular combat games for the PlayStation: Vigilante 8, published by Activision; and Twisted Metal III, published by Sony.
 Publications like Official U.S. PlayStation Magazine (OPM), Electronic Gaming Monthly (EGM), and GameFan even featured side-by-side reviews or comparison articles in some issues.
+GamePro called the game "Twisted Metal with tourists.
+However, if you're looking for more than just driving and shooting in your driving and shooting games, Rogue's worth a Trip."

 Gameplay, play control, and level design in Rogue Trip were mostly praised.
 Shawn Smith of EGM, Duke Ferris of GameRevolution, Craig Harris of IGN, OPM, and editors for both GameFan and Game Informer all had positive comments concerning the gameplay and vehicle mechanics.
 EGM awarded it "Monthly Editor's Choice" award for November 1998, with Smith stating "Rogue Trip delivers all the car-blasting action I'd want."
 When considering this game, rather than Twisted Metal III, as a follow-up to SingleTrac's Twisted Metal 2, the magazine summarized, "Rogue Trip's bigger, quirkier arenas, complete multiplayer package, arcade control and crazy secrets pin it as the true heir."
 Andy McNamara, Paul Anderson, and Andrew Reiner of Game Informer fully embraced its likeness to the developer's past release, concluding that it "exudes the fantastic scent of TM2" in terms of vehicle physics, art style, level design, and humor.
 Ferris was pleasantly surprised by the game's high replay value in spite of its utter similarities to Twisted Metal 2.
 GameFan and Ed Lomas of Computer and Video Games each complimented the gameplay as being familiar to that of the Twisted Metal series yet lacked innovation or originality.
 However, Harris pointed out the tourist objective as a "welcome" inclusion to its formulaic vehicular combat and that its two-player modes were "enough to get the game".
 Steven Garrett of GameSpot believed that, despite having more levels and a tougher difficulty, the overall gameplay was edged out by Vigilante 8.
 He further saw the "hilly terrain" of stages in Rogue Trip to be an improvement over the flatter locations of Twisted Metal 2, but that this could obscure a player's vision in split-screen multiplayer modes.
 Ferris considered the game's environments to be the largest advantage over Twisted Metal 2, with each one "full of interesting twists and turns, lots of things to destroy, and even a secret or two if you pay attention".
-GamePro called the game "Twisted Metal with tourists.
-However, if you're looking for more than just driving and shooting in your driving and shooting games, Rogues worth a Trip."